clhenrick/web_101_lessons/day_02/web_day_02.md

   - link
   - content
   - embed

+### tips:
+- I strongly recommend making **flash-cards** when you are first learning this stuff and then quizzing yourself a few times a day when you have 5-10 minutes.
+This will help a ton!

+### homework:
-- __homework:__ reading (HTML & CSS pgs...), write a basic html page.
+Reading (HTML & CSS pgs...), write a basic html page.
 Could be anything, don’t worry about getting stuff wrong.
-Get as crazy as you want.
+Get as crazy as you want but at the very minimum:

+- set up a webpage as we've done in class using the doctype declaration, root, head, and body tags.
+- inside your head tag be sure to specify things like the title, character encoding, author, description, etc.
+- use at least:
+  - 3 `<h1>...<h6>` elements,
+  - 2 `<p>` tags,
+  - an ordered list,
+  - an unordered list,
+  - a `<br>`,
+  - a `<hr>`,
+  - one link,
+  - one image,
+  - 3 `<div>`'s,
+  - 2 `<span>` tags
+- write a `<!-- comment -->` above each line of your document saying what it does in a way that makes sense to you.

+Post this to the blog or email to me by 8am tomorrow.

 ## Reference:
 - MDN [HTML5 element list](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5/HTML5_element_list)